 Given these circumstances, California's self-defense laws would likely excuse your conduct.

 However, if you kill another because you

 this is what's known as imperfect self-defense.
-Imperfect self-defense does not absolve you of criminal liability altogether.
+Imperfect self-defense (Flannel doctrine in California) does not absolve you of criminal liability altogether.
 It does, however, act as a mitigating factor that can reduce a murder charge to Penal Code 192(a) PC voluntary manslaughter.16

 Given these facts, while it's true that your friend may have been seriously hurt, it was unreasonable to believe that deadly force was necessary to prevent that danger.
 As a result, this type of imperfect self-defense would not excuse voluntary manslaughter.

 - don't understand the nature of your act, and/or

 you may be entitled to a verdict of not guilty by reason of insanity.
 This California insanity defense, governed by the M'Naghten test, comprises the two elements just set forth.
 It excuses your otherwise criminal conduct.17

 Example: Mary, who has a history of severe mental illness, has a fight with her mother.
 Her mother, who truly can't deal with Mary's illness, screams out, "Oh, God, why don't you just kill me!"
 Mary, believing that she would be helping her mother by complying with what she believes is a "wish"...strangles and kills her mom.
 Given this type of scenario, Mary, who would otherwise be guilty of violating California's voluntary manslaughter law, would likely prevail on the insanity defense.

 If you accidentally kill someone, you are not guilty of voluntary manslaughter - period.
 But as Rancho Cucamonga criminal defense attorney Michael Scafiddi18 explains, "Accident as a California legal defense generally only applies when you